for updates about the latest fixtures and results.

 There are many opportunities for students to participate in competitive and social chess at Churchie.
 Competitive chess is centred on the GPS Chess season which is aligned with the winter sports.
 Played in Term 2 and Term 3 in a home and away format, Churchie competes against other members of the GPS Association.

-Students, if invited, may also compete in extra-curricular competitions organised by a variety of bodies and supported by the school.
-Additionally, Churchie organises a House Lightening Chess Competition and a Best of Vikings pre-season tournament.
+Students, if invited, may also compete in extra-curricular competitions organised by a variety of bodies and supported by the School.
+Additionally, Churchie organises a House Lightning Chess Competition and a Best of Vikings pre-season tournament.

 Teams are coached by a combination of teaching staff, Old Boys and professional coaches.
 An active Chess Parent Support Group meets regularly to support the activity.

 Churchie’s chess teams were delighted to meet Old Boy, Grandmaster David Smerdon (2001).
 David is currently the second-highest-ranked chess player in Australia and one of only three active Australian Grandmasters.
 The humorous, insightful discussion of his journey from a Churchie schoolboy to that of a grandmaster was more than enough encouragement for our young men wishing for similar success.

 David and Yi Liu are the only two students in Churchie’s history who have been chess captains in both Years 11 and 12.
 Despite playing Churchie’s best players simultaneously and winning all his games, David noted the standard of Churchie chess had certainly improved since he last played at the School.

 Chess existed at the School long before it became a GPS activity.
 It was played among the boarders as a recreational activity and the first reference to it is in The Viking in 1922.
 Chess, the ‘thinking sport’, has a long and proud history at Churchie.
 In 1946 a Chess Club was formed.
 The School also entered its first regular chess competition with Brisbane State High School.